-The policy was last reviewed in full and agreed by the Governing Body in October 2021, and reviewed in November 2021.
-This updated version of the policy, following the publication of Keeping Children Safe in Education 2022, will be reviewed in full and agreed by the Governing Body at their first full meeting in the Autumn Term 2022.
+The policy was last reviewed in full and agreed upon by the Governing Body in November 2022.
+Following the publication of Keeping Children Safe in Education 2023, this updated version of the policy will be reviewed in full and agreed upon by the Governing Body at their first full meeting in the Autumn Term 2023.

-The DSL update of the policy will be in August 2023, or when changes in legislation and statutory guidance occur: whichever is sooner.
+The DSL update of the policy will be in August 2024, or when changes in legislation and statutory guidance occur: whichever is sooner.

-Until ratification by the full Governing Body this policy remains operational but in draft form.
+Until ratification by the full Governing Body, this policy remains operational but in draft form.

 Signature (Principal):

 Date:

 Signature (Chair of Governors):

 Date: